GEOS-ESM/GEOSgcm_GridComp/GEOSagcm_GridComp/GEOSphysics_GridComp/GEOSsurface_GridComp/Utils/Raster/preproc/lake/lake_mask/v1/README.md

 - Each 30″ pixel contributes equal weight (uniform pixel-area assumption).
 - Because LakeTopoCat inputs and GEOS `tile_id` raster are on the same native 30″ grid, **no interpolation or spatial remapping is performed**.
-- Tile means are simple averages of `lake_presence_frac` over all 30″ pixels belonging to each tile.
+- Tile means are simple averages of `lake_area_frac` over all 30″ pixels belonging to each tile.
 - Processing runs **only if raster resolution = 43200 × 21600**.
 - Lake variables are skipped automatically for workflows using coarser raster masks (e.g., 8640×4320).